jjtrigueiros/fab_scanner_python/README.md

 # Smartbinder

-A smart TCG collection manager made for Flesh and Blood
+A smart TCG collection manager made for Flesh and Blood (work in progress!)

+Currently implemented: a Python real-time card identification algorithm using classic computer vision and perceptual hashing